tonyyo11/tonyyo11.github.io/_posts/2025-03-23-mSCP-Trend-Report-Part2.md

 ## Further Enhancements Down The Road

 I am actively paying attention to Jamf’s Compliance reporting feature (currently in beta and only supports CIS Level 1 and Level 2 for now - **Cloud only**).
 I presently do not see an option to export reports through the Compliance GUI, or schedule regular reports to be emailed, but the built-in tool does automatically generate the extension attributes needed to then create an advanced computer search for reports.
-That being said, I have proactively created a Jamf Feature Request here to implement the core concepts of my script into the tooling since the feature is exclusive to cloud-hosted environments.
+That being said, I have proactively created a Jamf Feature Request [here: JPRO-I-1194](https://ideas.jamf.com/ideas/JPRO-I-1194) to implement the core concepts of my script into the tooling since the feature is exclusive to cloud-hosted environments.

 ---